strautomator/web/README.md

 ### Deploying to Cloud Run

 Deploying to Cloud Run is as simple as creating a Cloud Build trigger to update your services whenever there's a new version pushed to GIT.

+### Locked in to Google Cloud Platform?

+You might have noticed that the database, settings, deployment... everything has samples and mentions to GCP.
+And you are right.
+I (as in Igor, the developer) wanted to try out and get some experience with the GCP platform, and Stratuomator is my pilot project.
+So far I've been very happy with it, and thus I have no urge to create a cross-cloud-platform version of this service.